ezhukov/testvm/README.md

 ### Advantages of this solution

-If playbook execution fails - just ssh to the VM and fix the problem, then re-run the playbook.
+If playbook execution fails - just ssh to the VM to fix the problem, the password is 'changeit':

     $ ssh -p 2222 testvm@127.0.0.3

-The playbooks are idempotent, therefore can be run unlimited amount of times.
-The build avoidance is in place, so no packages will be built twice, unless build artifacts are manually cleaned.
+Then re-run the playbook.
+The playbooks are idempotent and build avoidance is in place.